Happy homecoming: Allen leads Florida over Arkansas

 Florida rattled Arkansas into 13 turnovers, including 10 in the first half while taking a 44-35 lead, but the Gators aided the Razorbacks considerably by hitting only 12 of their 21 free throws.

+''Not that we strung together 40 (minutes), it was one of our best efforts,'' White said. ''We had three games (the Gators' three losses) - we had a half in which we weren't very good.''

 Arkansas has won 11 games but still has only one victory against a team from a major conference.
+Anderson said his team showed bright spots but discovered that conference games provide much tougher competition than the non-conference slate that included only Texas and Minnesota from major conferences.

 UP NEXT